akash-eth/Python-applications/README.md

 # Python-applications
 Basic python applications developed over jupyter-notebook.
+For client side view one can use Django and Django-REST-Framework.